Signs & Symptoms of Pancreatic Cancer

 My sister, Lizzy had several tests, to include but not limited to:

 None of these tests found the cancer, even after she complained that she felt a tumor in her stomach.

 To my knowledge, the only test that is 100% is a CT Scan with Oral and IV Contrast.
 In this test you drink a liquid with a dye, then, the nurse will give you an intravenious injection of another dye.
 You lay down on a table that moves you through a tube.
 After a few seconds and the scan is done.
 The problem with this scan is that it “could cause cancer,” so you should not have this test frequently.

 There are pros and cons about this test and you should do more research if you are concerned.
 But, I can tell you that Lizzy was given a CT Scan without contrast in 2017 and it did not find the cancer.
 It wasn’t until she got the CT Scan with the Contrast Dye that they finally found the tumor…and the lesions on her liver.

 MRCP (magnetic resonance cholangiopancreatography)

+I just found out about this one a few months ago from a subscirber.
 If you are concerned about radiation exposure, this may be the test for you.
 An MCRP scan is not as invasive as the CT Scan above, so it is considered to be safer.
-However, no one ever offered this test to Lizzy and my understanding is that it is not 100% accurate.
+I have also heard that although it is very reliable, it is not 100% accurate whereas a CT Scan with Contrast WILL find a cancer.
 Here is a good article on the MRCP and how it is used.

 I wouldn’t trust any test other than these ones for pancreatic cancer, period.